Independent, objective analysis, comparison and validation of digital video.

 Work in law enforcement, based in England or Wales?
 If you provide video evidence into the criminal justice system, the following apply.

-Commercial off-the-shelf software must be validated before use, including updates.
+Commercial off-the-shelf software must be validated before use and following updates.
 FVT's Validate mode is how you evidence that, using your own data sets, against acceptance criteria that you define.

 FVT wraps FFmpeg and libvmaf, open-source, industry-standard primitives that an independent expert can reproduce.